13-15 May 2020

 MBA learning style of the programme

 The Pharma Mini MBA learning style is ‘hands-on’ rather than academic.
 The programme is very practical, without being too theoretical, with industry-relevant case studies drawn from business school cases.
-This intensive three-day course covers the key areas of an MBA and applies these MBA tools and concepts to the pharmaceutical industry, providing you with a firm foundation of the essential MBA thinking and terminology.
+The course covers the key areas of an MBA and applies these MBA tools and concepts to the pharmaceutical industry, providing you with a firm foundation of the essential MBA thinking and terminology.
 Three modules will be covered in just three days of interactive workshops to enhance the value of the course and, to minimise your time away from the office, there is also optional pre- and post-course work set by the programme director.

 Introduction, welcome and key objectives of the course